watermint/toolbox/README.md

 # Usage

 `tbx` have various features.
 Run without an option for a list of supported commands and options.
 Released package contains binaries for each operating system.
-Each binary are named like `tbx-[version]-[os]`. e.g. if the binary is for macOS, then the name is like `tbx-41.2.0.0-win.exe`.
+Each binary are named like `tbx-[version]-[os]`. e.g. if the binary is for Windows, then the name is like `tbx-41.2.0.0-win.exe`.

 You can see available commands and options by running executable without arguments like below.